 All criminal incidents and emergencies should be reported to the Public Safety Office located in the Fieldhouse, room 5209, in person, or by telephone (845-574-4217).
-Our emergency phone number is 574-4911.
+Our emergency phone number is (845) 574-4911.
 If necessary, the Rockland County Sheriff's Dept. will be informed of the incident.
 The Sheriff's Dept. can be contacted directly by dialing 911 or (845-638-5400).
-RCC Public Safety can be contacted by picking up any Campus Blue Light Emergency Phones or by dialing (845-574-4911) from any phone or 4911 from college phones.
+RCC Public Safety can be contacted by picking up any Campus Blue Light Emergency Phones or by dialing 845-574-4911 from any phone.
 An officer will be dispatched immediately to the site of the complaint.
 These phones should be used only for emergencies.

-Report Anonymously on the Public Safety website at http://www.sunyrockland.edu/services/public-safety or telephone anonymous reporting system at 845-574-4636;
+Report Anonymously via telephone anonymous reporting system at 845-574-4636;